MrudulaKesapragada/Student-Management-Application/README.md

 🛠️ Technology Stack

-HTML5: The core structure of the application.
+HTML: The core structure of the application.

-Tailwind CSS: A utility-first CSS framework for rapid and modern UI development.
+CSS: A utility-first CSS framework for rapid and modern UI development.

 JavaScript (ES6+): Handles all the application logic, state management, and DOM manipulation.

 Chart.js: A powerful library for creating beautiful and interactive charts.

+Node js: For handling the backend.

 Font Awesome: Used for icons throughout the application.